Meridian Estate Planning Attorney

 We believe that comprehensive, personalized estate planning should be accessible to all people and families in Meridian.
 Our team will take the time to sit down with you, hear your story, answer your questions, and help you develop a plan of action that actually meets your needs.
 Along with other estate planning matters in Meridian, we have experience with:

-• Power of Attorney: A power of attorney authorizes someone to act on your behalf.
+- Power of Attorney: A power of attorney authorizes someone to act on your behalf.
 In Idaho, durable powers remain effective even if you become incapacitated.
-They are essential for managing finances or health care decisions.
+They are important for managing finances or health care decisions.

 How the Meridian Estate Planning Lawyers at Johnson May Can Help